Aquila’s Alternating Wheelchair Cushion Therapy: Understand the Science

 Why Alternating Wheelchair Cushion Technology Makes Sense

 If you use a motionless static wheelchair cushion at home, with every passing minute your body weight is pressing down on your pelvic bones compressing the tissue beneath.
 The exact cause of pressure sores.
 This is true for any static cushion be it foam, air or gel.
 The circulation is cut off and cells begin to die and the result is pressure sores.
 That’s why with static wheelchair cushions medical professionals recommend pressure lifts or heavy leaning side to side every 20 minutes in an effort to relieve pressure and avoid pressure sores.
-That work is not necessary with our alternating pressure sore wheelchair cushions.
+That work is not necessary with our alternating wheelchair cushion therapy wheelchair cushions.

 Aquila alternating wheelchair cushions are much smarter and an infinitely easier method to ensure pressure relief 60 times per hour.
 Our alternating wheelchair cushions work all day long on your behalf replacing wheelchair push-ups and leaning.